Ligalize

+Early life

 Menshikov was born July 30, 1977, in Moscow.
-Hip-hop came in 1993: Legalize and Ladjack organized the project "Slingshot".
-He called himself "Legalize" because that was the name of his first group.
+Hip-hop came in 1993: Ligalize and Ladjack organized the project "Slingshot".
+He called himself "Ligalize" because that was the name of his first group.
 Slingshot was a more serious project.
 They began by rapping in English, as the Russian language did not seem appropriate for rap, and recorded their first underground album.

 D.O.B.

 Slingshot was the main part of the "Department Of Bastards" (D.O.B.).
 The founder of this group is Sir-J, whose background included the experience of living in neighborhoods of the Bronx.
-Legalize participated in D.O.B.'s recording "Rushun Roolet", an English-language rap with a hard underground sound.
+Ligalize participated in D.O.B.'s recording Rushun Roolet, an English-language rap with a hard underground sound.